MadeInShineA/hei-course-summaries/301.1-ml/summaries/svm.md

 Uses a parameter $\nu$ instead of $C$:

 - $\nu$ represents the upper bound on the fraction of training errors
-- Directly controls the number of support vectors
+- Directly controls the number of support vectors (lower bound of the fraction of support vectors)

 ### 3. Epsilon-SVR (Regression)